 Like many top emerging makers before him, working alongside Spinifex’s Pete Schell proved to be a good choice.
 “My true local inspirations lie with Pete,” says Joschke.
 “Innovative, creative, progressive, never afraid to take a risk.
 The end result is generally truly spectacular.
 And if it’s not, what a great learning curve for the next vintage.
 I respect that philosophy wholeheartedly.”

-While Joschke’s wines are certainly on the lo-fi side of things, he’s resistant to easy classification.
+While all of Joschke’s wines are certainly on the lo-fi side of things, he’s resistant to easy classification.
 “I’m not big on comparing myself and wines to others.
-The wines are as intended and are a representation of varieties, the regions they come from and myself,” he says, “soulfully created wines by taking calculated risks throughout vinification… minimal intervention, made with intent.”
+The wines are as intended and are a representation of varieties, the regions they come from and myself,” he says, “soulfully created wines by taking calculated risks throughout vinification.”

 It’s an approach that he puts down to not just the mentoring of Schell, but a host of winemakers and viticulturists both here and in France.
 “Their insight and collective wisdom have helped shape my individual philosophy on winemaking, and I’ll be forever grateful,” he says.

 “Barossa is a traditional region, but it has the emergence of experimental and progressive winemakers and vignerons.
 The blend of tradition and experiment is formidable.
 What makes the Barossa, in my opinion, one of greatest regions in Australia is its wine community – collaborative, inviting, encouraging and willing to give a new fella a go.
 There’s an underground theme of breaking away from its bread and butter, with numerous types of varieties being planted and progressive vinification techniques being adopted.”